 Also, be prepared to be charged for any excessive scratches, door dings, dents, interior stains, upholstery rips or damage from accidents.
 It may be cheaper to fix the damage yourself before turning in the car than it is to wait for the leasing company’s charges for the same repairs.

 Benefits of leasing a car

 - Lower payments.
-If you’re trying to keep your monthly spending in check, leasing a car tends to offer the perk of making lower payments on a newer car than if you were buying it.
+If you are trying to keep your monthly spending in check, leasing a newer car tends to cost less month-to-month than buying one.

 - Less money down.
 In addition to what you pay throughout the lease, the initial sticker shock may not be as bad: You might be able to drive off the lot without putting any money down.

 - Manufacture warranty options.
 While you have the keys, you will likely enjoy the benefit of warranty protection, which typically lasts for the first three years or 36,000 miles.

 Drawbacks of leasing a car

 Unfortunately, leases come with restrictions and other drawbacks worth considering before signing on the dotted line.

 - Mileage restrictions.
 Most leases come with annual mileage restrictions, typically ranging between 10,000 to 15,000 miles.
 If you exceed those limits, you’ll pay a premium — typically around 30 cents per mile.

 - Additional costs.
 There are also fees for any wear and tear that’s considered “excessive.”
 This includes anything beyond small scratches and dings.